Getting started with HPC

 - FAU staff and students (except for lectures): use the HPC application form.
-Details on how to fill the form are given below.
+Details on how to fill out the form are given below.
 Basic usage of the HPC systems typically is free of charge for FAU researchers for publicly funded research.
 For compute needs beyond the free basic usage see the page on NHR application rules for preliminary information on allocating resources of NHR@FAU.

 - Lectures of FAU with need for HPC access: there is a simplified protocol to get HPC accounts for all students of your course.
-Lecturer have to approach HPC support with a list of the IdM accounts of all students of the course and the course name.
+Lecturers have to approach HPC support with a list of the IdM accounts of all students of the course and the course name.
 Late registrations of additional students are not possible.
 Thus, be sure to collect all IdM accounts before sending the list to RRZE.

-- Block courses with external participants: Lecturer have to approach HPC support at least one week in advance with title and date of the course, and the expected number of participants.
+- Block courses with external participants: Lecturers have to approach HPC support at least one week in advance with title and date of the course, and the expected number of participants.
 Such accounts cannot be valid for more than one week.

 The HPC application form for FAU within HPC4FAU